RarelyCharlie/rarelycharlie.github.io/_draft/diary.md

 ### Who can write in your diary

 If you don't want other people to post in your diary, you can say so either in the title or in your first post.
+Some examples are:

+- All replies are welcome.
+- Please don't reply unless I tag you
+- Please don't post here.

 If people post in your diary but you don't want them to, message a forum mentor to have their posts deleted.